fazasfz/fazasfz/README.md

 ---

-_Thanks for stopping by! ⭐ If you like what I do, consider following or reaching out — I love meeting new people in tech._
+_Thanks for stopping by! ⭐ If you like what I do, consider following or reaching out.
+I love meeting new people in tech._